A Core Model for Choreographic Programming: CC as a Core Language: Channel Choreographies

+We discuss the most relevant typing rules for ChC, given in Figure~\ref{fig:chc_types}.
 Rule $\rname{T}{Com}$ checks that, in a value communication on session $k$, the sender and receiver processes own their respective roles in session $k$ ($\Theta \seq \pid p: k[\role A], \pid q: k[\role B]$), that the protocol for session $k$ expects a communication for their respective roles ($k: \gtcom{\role A}{\role B}{S}; G$), and that the expression sent by the sender has the expected type $S$.
 Rule $\rname{T}{Sel}$ checks that a selection uses one of the labels expected by the protocol for the session ($j\in I$).
 Rule $\rname{T}{Cond}$ is standard, requiring both branches to have the same typing; observe that different communication behaviour in the two branches may still occur, because of rule $\rname{T}{Sel}$.
+Rules $\rname{T}{Call}$ and $\rname{T}{Def}$ type, respectively, recursive calls and recursive procedures.
+These rules are simplified compared to the presentation in~\cite{CM13}, taking into account that our encoding always calls procedures with exactly the same arguments (processes and variables) as they are declared.